Chatham, Cape Cod Massachusetts

 In addition to the Chatham Port buildings, a massive antenna structure was completed in the fall of 1914.
 An inline array of 6 tubular steel masts, averaging 350' in height, supported a "flat-top" antenna stretching a mile to the west.

 The flat-top was a Marconi design dating to the early 1900's.
 When the antenna proved to be not as effective as was originally believed, and the quick migration to higher frequencies, the antenna and 5 of the 6 masts were removed in 1919.
 The mast closest to the operating building remained, supporting antennas of a different design until the early 1950's.

 The U.S. Navy took control of the facility during World War I. After the war, foreign dominance of the nation's international communication infrastructure was deemed contrary to the national interest.
 At the urging of the U.S. Government, an all-American company, the Radio Corporation of America, was formed to take over the holdings of the parent British company.
 Marconi's American holdings were assumed by RCA in 1919.
 The Marconi Wireless Telegraph Company of America was subsequently dissolved and was never able to conduct radio operations in Chatham/Marion.

 During World War II, the U.S. Navy occupied the Chatham Port site, copying encrypted messages from German U-Boats.
-With the exception of that wartime duty, WCC provided radiotelegraph service 24/7 from April 1921 until it's closing in the mid 1990's.
+With the exception of that wartime duty, WCC provided radiotelegraph service 24/7 from April 1921 until it's closing in July of 1997.
 At its peak, WCC handled over 1,000 messages per day.